DATA PRIVACY STATEMENT

 Computop Paygate GmbH

 Phone +49 (0)951.98009-0

 2. CONTACT DETAILS OF THE DATA PROTECTION OFFICER

-Computop has appointed an external data protection officer.
-However, in case you should have data privacy related questions or requests, please always primarily contact Computop directly at:
+Computop has appointed a data protection officer.
+In case you should have data privacy related questions or requests, please contact:

 3. DATA PROCESSING OPERATIONS, PURPOSES OF THE PROCESSING AND LEGAL BASIS OF THE PROCESSING